Kamp Theorem for Pomset Languages of Higher Dimensional Automata: Omitted proofs

 Higher-Dimensional Automata (HDA)~\cite{Pratt91} are a powerful model of concurrency that enriches standard finite-state automata with higher-dimensional cells, allowing to specify that some events may occur simultaneously.
 HDA represent asynchronous concurrent computations where events are non-atomic, and can overlap in various complex patterns.
 Thus, they are a model of \emph{non-interleaving} concurrency, which is concerned with simultaneity between events rather than commutation of events.
 HDA have been shown to be a very expressive model of concurrency: comparisons with other models (such as Petri nets, event structures) can be found in~\cite{Glabbeek06}, based on history-preserving bisimulations, or in~\cite{GoubaultM12}, based on adjunctions.

 A notion of language of HDA was developed only recently~\cite{FahrenbergJSZ21}.
 The key idea is that an execution of an HDA may not be represented as a word (where the events/letters are totally ordered); instead, it is a \emph{partially ordered multiset}, or \emph{pomset} for short.
 This is illustrated in \Cref{fig:HDA-pomset}.
 On the left, an HDA is depicted, with two processes running in parallel.
 One process is executing two events $a$, then~$c$, while the second process is running $b$, then~$d$.
-One possible execution path is depicted in red, where $a$ and $b$ start running concurrently.
-Then, event $a$ terminates and $d$ starts, while $b$ is still running.
-Then $b$ terminates, $c$ starts, and finally both events $d$ and $c$ terminate.
+One possible execution path is depicted in red.
 This execution can equivalently be depicted using intervals (center of \Cref{fig:HDA-pomset}): time flows from left to right, and the duration of events is depicted by stretching horizontally the boxes representing the events.
 When two events overlap vertically, this means that they are occurring simultaneously.
 Finally, a third representation of this execution is depicted on the right of \Cref{fig:HDA-pomset}, as a pomset.
 The events are ordered according to Lamport's \emph{happens before} relation~\cite{Lamport86}: $a \to c$ means that event $a$ terminates before $c$ starts.
 In particular, overlapping events are not ordered.

 Thus, HDA recognize languages of pomsets.
 Note that, just as sequential executions are a special case of concurrent executions; words are also a special case of pomsets, where the order between events happens to be total.
 A recent line of work has been extending classic results of automata theory to the setting of pomset languages of HDA.
 They have been shown to enjoy a variant of Kleene theorem~\cite{FahrenbergJSZ22}, a Myhill-Nerode theorem~\cite{FahrenbergZ23}, a pumping Lemma~\cite{AmraneBFZ23}, and a B\"uchi-Elgot-Trakhtenbrot theorem~\cite{AmraneBFF24}.
 The latter result will be of particular importance for us: it says that Monadic Second-Order (MSO) logic describes the same class of languages as HDA.
 To establish this result, the authors used an equivalent representation of pomsets called \emph{ST-sequences} (see \Cref{sec:ST-decomposition}), which are words over a finite alphabet.
 This proof technique, further developed in~\cite{AmraneBCFZ24}, provides a way to lift some results from words to pomsets.